alexsantostx94/portfolio-alex-santos/src/pages/index.md

     type: section_hero
     title: Designer
     content: >-
-      Cross-discipline designer with a keen focus on making engaging user experiences that are equally accessible as they are visually striking.
+      Cross-discipline designer with a keen focus on understanding the humans I am designing for and how the designs I make can improve their lived in experience.
+My design approach is always iterative and emphasizes problem solving the pain points a user feels to create thoughtful user experiences.
     actions:
       - label: Let's talk
         url: /contact